SlugBot/web/patch_notes.md

 ### Updates
   - Added DISC company stocks to the stock market.
   - DISC stock trend is influenced by the general activity across all servers with slugbot.
+  - Updated `/names` to slash command.
+  - Updated `/avatar` to slash command.
+  - Updated `/daily` to slash command.
+  - Updated `/vault` to slash command.

 *****************************